-If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Bichon or by an Oral and Maxillofacial Surgeon referred by our practice.
-Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history review.
+During your consultation visit, your specific needs and considerations will be addressed by either Dr. Bichon or by the Oral and Maxillofacial Surgeon referred by our practice.
+Your questions and concerns are important to us, and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

 Dental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the bone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

-For most patients, the placement of dental implants involves two surgical procedures.
-First, dental implants are placed within your jaw bone and covered with a healing abutment.
-For the first three to six months following surgery, the implants are gradually bonding with the jaw bone.
+For most patients, the placement of dental implants involves two (2) surgical procedures.
+First, the dental implant is placed within your bone and covered with a healing abutment.
+For the first three to six months following surgery, the implant is gradually bonding with the bone.
 Once the doctor tests the implant for stability, the restoration process will begin.

 The entire implant procedure usually takes four to eight months.
 Most patients do not experience any disruption in their daily life.
 Please feel free to inquire about temporary teeth in the interim, especially if you have aesthetic concerns.